vighneshiyer/vighneshiyer.com/content/misc/ml_for_placement.md

 +++
-title = "Machine Learning for Chip Placement: The Ongoing Saga" date = 2023-04-04
+title = "Machine Learning for Chip Placement: The Saga" date = 2023-04-08
 +++

 ## Background on Chip Placement